 Example answer:

-19. How do you use KPIs to guide business development efforts?
+19. How do you measure the success of your business development efforts?

 Why you might get asked this: